mohsinhassan618/oceansapart/readme.md

 wp-content\themes\oceans-apart\customizations\acf_files

 ### PHP Code PSR2 Standards
-All customizations related to PHP can be find in the following file: wp-content\themes\oceans-apart\customizations\OceanApartCustomizations.php
+All customizations related to PHP with PSR2 Standards can be find in the following file: wp-content\themes\oceans-apart\customizations\OceanApartCustomizations.php

 ### Webpack and Scss